adrelanos/aeternity-wiki/Claiming-Your-Ledger-Nano-S.md

 ## I'm eligible!
 How do I claim my limited edition æternity Ledger Nano S?

 * Visit: https://wallet.aeternity.com
-* Find the section labeled - "ÆTERNITY LEDGER NANO S" - at the center of the page and click the pink "Claim your æternity Ledger now" button as shown below.
+* Find the section labeled "ÆTERNITY LEDGER NANO S" and click the pink "Claim your æternity Ledger now" button.

 ![Claim](http://i.imgur.com/WhfLzF2.jpg)

-* Continue down the page and complete the instruction by verifying your wallet similar to when you made your contribution.
+* Continue down the page and complete the instructions by verifying your wallet address.

+> You will receive an email with both a coupon and instructions for
+> receiving your limited edition æternity Ledger Nano S.
-* After submitting your email you should receive a confirmation.
-The æternity team will be in touch with you in the near future.
+> Someone from the æternity team will reach out to you in the near future.

+Check out [this page](https://github.com/aeternity/wiki/wiki/How-to-sign-a-message-with-a-private-key%3F) for instructions on how to sign a message using your private key.

 [![](https://cdn-images-1.medium.com/max/800/1*Fh8Te8hkihkvLufP05tKPQ.png)](#)
 ## When will the Ledger Nano S be shipped out?